Projectslearner/arduino-uno-led-blinking/README.md

-# 1. LED Blinking with Arduino:
+# 1. LED Blinking with Arduino UNO:
 Learn to blink an LED using an Arduino Uno.
 This beginner-friendly project involves simple wiring and coding to toggle an LED on and off, demonstrating basic principles of microcontroller programming and electronics

 ## Components: